barryclark/jekyll-now/_posts/2017-07-28-Angular-VS-React.md

 React is using virtual DOM when is updating the application.
 We can think of Virtual DOM as React’s local and simplified copy of the HTML DOM.
 When some component receives new props or the internal state of the component change, React checks the differences between the previuos state of the Virtual DOM and the new one, and then updates the real DOM only with the  modified nodes.
 More about this process called [Reconciliation](https://facebook.github.io/react/docs/reconciliation.html).

 Angular update mechanism is using Zones.js which is a library that patch browser APIs with a lot more functionality, so they can trigger change detection in Angular.
-Mechansims that support change detection are: browser events (click, mouseover, keyup, etc), setTimeout() and setInterval(), and Ajax requests.
+Mechanisms that support change detection are: browser events (click, mouseover, keyup, etc), setTimeout() and setInterval(), and Ajax requests.
 Each Angular component has an associated change detector, which is created at application startup time.
 When the change detection is triggered, for each expression used in the component template, it will compare the current and the previous value.
 If they are different the DOM is updated.
-Long story [here](http://blog.angular-university.io/how-does-angular-2-change-detection-really-work/)
+Long story [here](http://blog.angular-university.io/how-does-angular-2-change-detection-really-work/).

 **Application logic and state**

 And where is kept the application logic and state of the application?
 Because we don’t want to combine the view with the model.
 Well, Angular is providing Services for the application logic.
 Yet services are fundamental to an Angular application, there is no definition for them.
 A Service is a class with a specific purpose.
-Angular does not enforce you to use services for application logic, but does help you to make the services available to components through [dependency injection](https://angular.io/guide/architecture#dependency-injection)
+Angular does not enforce you to use services for application logic, but does help you to make the services available to components through [dependency injection](https://angular.io/guide/architecture#dependency-injection).

 React has no built in implementation for managing the state, but there are multiple implementation for these, the most common are [Flux](https://facebook.github.io/flux/) and [Redux](http://redux.js.org/).
 Redux evolves the idea from Flux and is a predictable state container for JavaScript apps.
 The main principle from Redux is that all the application model has a single source of truth, the Redux store which is a Javascript object tree.